drschatz/cs-128-live-web/mps/WordGuess.md

 ## Background Information

 Word guess is a two player game.
 Player-1 picks a secret word of a given length.
 Player-2 must try and guess the word 1 letter at a time.
 Each time player-2 guesses a letter, player-1 must tell report where in the word that letter appears or if it does not appear at all.
-Player-2 has a limited number of times they can be wrong on a guess before loosing the game to player-1.
+Player-2 has a limited number of times they can be wrong on a guess before losing the game to player-1.
 If player-2 guesses the word before they run out of attempts, they win.
 In this MP, the user will be player-2 and the code you write will be player-1.

 ## Getting Started
 Download the starter files onto your computer by visiting this link,